6 Fun Winter Activities for SeniorsDecember 6, 2021

 Winter is a great time to change your routine and try something new.
 Challenging yourself intellectually with something you enjoy can help keep your mind sharp and your mood sunny.
 Any activity you find interesting will work.
 You could learn a new dance or tai chi movement.
 Take a class in painting, memoir writing, flower arranging, or a new language.
 Join a book club.
 Or volunteer at a local charity.
 At Essex Meadows, residents have endless opportunities to pursue their interests and challenge themselves in novel ways.

 Warm up to winter at Essex Meadows.

 The services and amenities residents enjoy make winter just as wonderful as any other season of the year.
 If it snows, we clear the paths.
 If a faucet drips, we fix it.
 Our maintenance-free lifestyle gives residents less to worry about and more opportunities to do the things that make them happy.
 Like meeting friends for a drink before dinner or joining the festivities during the holidays.
-To learn more about what makes our community such a wonderful place to live, get in touch.
+To learn more about what makes our independent living community such a wonderful place to live, get in touch.
 And discover how every day can feel like a holiday at Essex Meadows.